ForomePlatform/anfisa/doc/dev/rest/dtree_set.rst

         integer keys(indexes of points of type ``"If"``) and values as list of :doc:`s_condition` structures.

-    **labels**: The property contains all labels of states defined on decision tree, it might be used for rendering purposes.
+    **labels**: The property contains all :term:`state labels<decision tree state label>` defined on decision tree, it might be used for rendering purposes.

     **error**, **line**, **pos**: in case of errors in code of decision tree, these tree properties refer first error in the code, it might be used in rendering or work with